tomjoht/learnapidoc/_docs/resources/docapis_more_rest_exercises.md

 {% include random_ad.html %}

 Each API requires you to use an API key, token, or some other form of authentication.
-You can register for your own API keys, or you can [use my keys here](https://idratherbewriting.com/learnapidoc/assets/files/apikeys.txt).
+Register for your own API keys.

 ## Swap out APIKEY in code samples